nautobot/nautobot/docs/plugins/development.md

 ## Views

-If your plugin needs its own page or pages in the NetBox web UI, you'll need to define views.
-A view is a particular page tied to a URL within NetBox, which renders content using a template.
+If your plugin needs its own page or pages in the Nautobot web UI, you'll need to define views.
+A view is a particular page tied to a URL within Nautobot, which renders content using a template.
 Views are typically defined in `views.py`, and URL patterns in `urls.py`.
 As an example, let's write a view which displays a random animal and the sound it makes.
 First, we'll create the view in `views.py`:

 ```python
 from django.shortcuts import render